CollaboRateMgmt/CollaboRate/README.md

    - The vendor must provide transparency on the total number of microtasks and who did how many.
    - Crowd members might suspect that fake microtasks exist to change royalty percentages.
 Crowdsourcing vendors must define a way to resolve this suspicion.
 Vendors need to balance information disclosure with intellectual property security.
 Vendors can provide limited information about the summary of the problem statements.
 Or, vendors can provide full information to an investigative third party.
 At present we descope detailed process specifications for this scenario.

-3. The process reduces the risks of incorrect or  incomplete work for the customer.
+3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
-So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).  *
+So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
+4. **Reduced risk of technology and project knowledge.** The following reduces project risk.
+This in turn allows earning oppotunities for even the less capable:
-4. The following allows for more inclusive participation and reduces project risk:  Risk Sharing.**  - The crowd member does not need to know the entire project  requirement.
+   - The crowd member does not need to know the entire project  requirement.
 As mentioned above, each problem statement to must be independent.
 You do not need to look up any  other documentation to understand it.
    - The crowd member does not need to know the codebase.
 The crowd member does not even have to know programming!
 Crowd members submit pseudo-code under guidance of the CollaboRate tool.
 The SPOCs convert the pseudo-code to the actual lines of code.
 They  decide whether the function described by the crowd member is a new or existing function.
 An existing function could be part of the codebase under development.
 Or it could be a 'ready-made' function that is part of the programming language.
 Or a reusable software library may already have it.
 The knowledgeable SPOCs handle this limited analysis and recollection from memory.
    - Since the crowd works one microtask at a time, the work per crowd member is as small and easy as possible.